wenbobao/PPiOS-Rename/README.md

 ### Phase 2: Obfuscate Sources
 `ios-class-guard --obfuscate-sources [--symbols-map symbols.map]`

 In this phase, *PPiOS-CG* reads in the map file and generates a header file (`symbols.h`, by default) that has `#define`s for each symbol to be renamed.
-It then finds the appropriate Precompiled Header (`.pch`) files in your source code and adds a `#import` with the path to the header file.
+It then finds the appropriate Precompiled Header (`.pch`) files in your source code and adds a `#include` with the path to the header file.
 Finally, it finds all XIBs/Storyboards in your source tree and directly updates the names inside those files.

 Now, with the source modifications in place, you can build your app as usual.
 It will be compiled with the obfuscated symbols.
 (And any open-source CocoaPods will also have their symbols obfuscated.)